PowerGenome/PowerGenome/README.md

 This project pulls data from [PUDL](https://github.com/catalyst-cooperative/pudl).
 As such, it requires installation of PUDL to access a normalized sqlite database and some of the convienience PUDL functions.

 `catalystcoop.pudl` is included in the `environment.yml` file and will be installed automatically in the conda environment (see instructions below).
-The data used by PowerGenome have outstripped what is available in the public version of PULD, so download a modifed version of the [PUDL sqlite database here](https://drive.google.com/open?id=17hTZUKweDMqUi2wvBdubaqVhMRgnN5o5).
+The data used by PowerGenome have outstripped what is available in the public version of PUDL, so download a modifed version of the [PUDL sqlite database here](https://drive.google.com/open?id=17hTZUKweDMqUi2wvBdubaqVhMRgnN5o5).
 The package `catalystcoop.pudl` must be version 0.3.0 or above to work with this version of the database.

 ## Installation